Light in correlated disordered media: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to Aristide Dogariu (CREOL, University of Central Florida, USA) and Akhlesh Lakhtakia (Penn State University, USA) for fruitful discussions.
+We are grateful to Eugene d'Eon (NVIDIA, New Zealand), Aristide Dogariu (CREOL, University of Central Florida, USA), Akhlesh Lakhtakia (Penn State University, USA) and Lorenzo Pattelli (INRiM, Italy) for fruitful discussions and precious feedbacks on our original manuscript.
+We additionally thank M\'{e}lanie M. Bay (University of Cambridge, UK) for preparing Fig.~\ref{fig:classes_fabrication} and Johannes H. Haataja (University of Cambridge, UK) for preparing the cover image.
 KV acknowledges funding from the french National Agency for Research (ANR) via the projects ``NanoMiX'' (ANR-16-CE30-0008) and ``Nano-Appearance'' (ANR-19-CE09-0014-01).
-RP and RC acknowledge funding from LABEX WIFI (Laboratory of Excellence within the French Program "Investments for the Future") under references ANR-10-LABX-24 and ANR-10-IDEX-0001-02 PSL*.
+This work has received support under the program ``Investissements d'Avenir'' launched by the French Government.
 This research was supported by the Swiss National Science Foundation through project numbers 169074, 188494 (FS) and 197146 (LSFP).
 RS and SV acknowledge funding by the Engineering and Physical Sciences Research Council (EPSRC).
 SV acknowledges the European Research Council (ERC-2014-STG H2020 639088).